• Skip to primary navigation

 • Svenska

-Accueil » Granada
+Home » Granada

 Alcazaba (Granada): visit + photos

-By Clara, Region Lovers | 24 November 2025 | no intrusive ads, no sponsored content, just some affiliate links - if you use them, we get a small commission (read more)
+By Clara, Region Lovers | 5 June 2026 | contains affiliate links - if you use them, we get a small commission (read more)

 Visiting Granada?
-It’s impossible not to visit the Alhambra, the jewel of Andalucia and a UNESCO World Heritage Site.
+It’s impossible not to visit the Alhambra, the jewel of Andalucia and a UNESCO World Heritage site.
 Beyond its sumptuous palaces, don’t miss theAlcazaba, the oldest structure in the complex.
 Built in the 9th century, this imposing fortress is both a testimony to medieval military architecture and a formidable vantage point from which to admire exceptional panoramic views of Granada.

 In this article, we’ll take you on a tour ofGranada’s Alcazaba, from its walls to its towers and peaceful gardens.
 And we’d like to take a look at some of its incredible architecture and historical details!